kubos/kubos/User_App_on_iOBC.md

 The description can be whatever you want, but the vendor and product IDs will need to be found from the connection on your host computer.

-Once you've updated Vagrantfile, issue the command 'vagrant reload' to cause the VM to pick up the new definition.
-Once you've logged in to the VM, you should be able to see the passed-through connection with the 'lsusb' command.
+Once you've updated Vagrantfile, issue the command `vagrant reload` to cause the VM to pick up the new definition.
+Once you've logged in to the VM, you should be able to see the passed-through connection with the `lsusb` command.

 ####On Windows